Correlation Between Franklin FTSE and First Trust

 Very Weak

 Over the last 90 days First Trust Brazil has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest weak performance, the Etf's fundamental drivers remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the ETF investors.
+In spite of latest unfluctuating performance, the Etf's fundamental drivers remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the ETF investors.

 Franklin FTSE and First Trust Volatility Contrast